P&G Technical Analysis (NYSE:PG)

 P&G Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the PG stock.
-The stock price is trading between the average and the lower band in the context of P&G bollinger bands.
+The stock price is trading between the average and the upper band in the context of P&G bollinger bands.

 P&G Moving Average Convergence Divergence or MACD